 The DFG awards the Ursula M. Händel Animal Welfare Prize to those scientists who are considered to have made exemplary and sustained efforts to improve the welfare of animals in research.
 In particular, this includes the development of processes which contribute to the reduction, regulation, and replacement of animals in research.

 The Ursula M. Händel Animal Welfare Prize was created on the initiative of its eponymous founder.
-Ms Händel has been involved in many different aspects of animal welfare for many years.
-Amongst her other achievements, Ms Händel founded the "Bonner Arbeitskreis für Tierschutzrecht" (Bonn Working Association for Animal Welfare Legislation), through which she works for amendments to animal welfare legislation.
-One of Ms Händel's particular concerns is the welfare of animals in science and research.
-Her particular goals in this area are to limit the suffering of laboratory animals as far as possible and to reduce the number of experiments on animals.
-For this purpose, Ms Händel has donated a considerable sum to the DFG, to be used for the Ursula M. Händel Prize to fund one or more studies, each with a minimum award of 25,000 euros, with the aim of improving the welfare of animals in research.
+Ms Händel was in many different aspects of animal welfare for many years.
+Amongst her other achievements, Ms Händel founded the "Bonner Arbeitskreis für Tierschutzrecht" (Bonn Working Association for Animal Welfare Legislation), through which she worked for amendments to animal welfare legislation.
+One of her particular concerns was the welfare of animals in science and research.
+Her particular goals in this area were to limit the suffering of laboratory animals as far as possible and to reduce the number of experiments on animals.
+For this purpose, Ms Händel donated a considerable sum to the DFG, to be used for the Ursula M. Händel Prize to fund one or more studies, each with a minimum award of 25,000 euros, with the aim of improving the welfare of animals in research.

 Prizewinners and award ceremonies